 Culinary preference is always in a state of flux, whether in India or beyond.
 We have whole-heartedly adopted Chinese, Italian and other cuisines as our own and the same trend is seen elsewhere.
 Pickle is native to India and is the most popular accompaniment for Indian meals.
 Fruits or vegetables fermented in high acid concentration involving oils, lemon, vinegar or brine, make for some delicious side dishes.
 Even a speck of the acidic taste of pickled foods can turnaround a non-descript meal.
 While we can never get enough of our desi aam ka achaar or nimbu ka achaar, people enjoy the same salty, sour, sweet and bitter taste in olives, jalapenos and capers.
 In fact, pickle-flavoured foods are the latest craze in America and people are scouting for everything in this flavour.

-As strange as it sounds but Americans are enjoying everything pickled - from pickle burger, pizza and falafel to pickle beer and even chips, dips and juices.
+As strange as it may sound but Americans are enjoying everything pickled - from pickle burger, pizza and falafel to pickle beer and even chips, dips and juices.
 The umami flavour that adds complexity and heat to the food is something that we welcomed long time ago and now it's being recognised all over the world.
 What started as the practice of food preservation in ancient times has now become a culinary art.

 (Also Read: 11 Best Pickle Recipes | Easy Pickle Recipes)